 200% of annual base salary

-In comparison to the previous year, total direct compensation (TDC) of the EC increased by 4%.
-There are several factors that impacted the level of actual compensation paid to the EC in the 2020/21 financial year, which are summarized below.
+In comparison to the previous year, total direct compensation (TDC) of the EC has remained stable.
+There are several factors that impacted the level of actual compensation paid to the EC in the 2022/23 financial year, which are summarized below:

-- LTI grant in September 2020: to determine the individual grant size (nominal value), the allocation criteria in place for several years (described under section 3.2) such as individual performance in the previous year, strategic importance of the projects under responsibility, position against benchmark and retention need were considered.
-Based on those factors, the LTI grant size of two EC members was slightly increased compared to previous year.
-For the departing CEO and the other EC members, the LTI grant size remained unchanged compared to previous year.
-The strategic priorities of the CEO for financial year 2019/20 (considered for determining the grant size in the reporting year) are detailed below and have been implemented successfully.
+LTI grant in September 2022: to determine the individual grant size (nominal value), the allocation criteria in place for several years (as described under section 3.2) such as individual performance in the previous year, strategic importance of the projects under responsibility, position against benchmark and retention need were considered.
+The LTI grant at target is 21% lower compared to the previous reporting period, reflecting two new EC members with pro-rated grants.

-The performance share units granted under the long-term incentive in September 2017 vested in September 2020 based on the EPS growth over the three-year vesting period at a vesting level of 96.1%.
-The share price at vesting amounted to CHF 527.00 compared to CHF 975.00 at grant.
+The performance share units granted under the long-term incentive in September 2019 vested in September 2022 based on the EPS growth and the rTSR ranking over the three-year vesting period at a total vesting level of 30.88% based on the following performance factors:

 Variable compensation forms a major part of total direct compensation (TDC).
-The percentage of overall compensation paid to the EC as variable compensation in the reporting year was 67% (excluding benefits and social security contributions) and increased (previous year 62%) due to increase predominantly in STI payout.
-Variable compensation paid out in shares accounted for 30% of the TDC (previous year 33%), which is in line with the compensation strategy to award 30% or more of total compensation in equity-based compensation by applying increases primarily on the long-term incentive component rather than on the other compensation elements.
+The percentage of overall compensation paid to the EC as variable compensation in the reporting year was 47% (excluding benefits and social security contributions) and represented a decrease compared to prior year's at 55%.
+Variable equity-based compensation (excluding EC members who joined dormakaba after the grant or who were no longer eligible for a grant) accounted for 27% of the TDC (previous year: 27%).
+This is in line with the compensation strategy and the pay for performance principles.

-At the AGM 2019, the shareholders approved a maximum aggregate amount of CHF 18,000,000 for the EC for the financial year 2020/21.
-The compensation effectively awarded of CHF 13,652,662 is within the limit approved by the shareholders.
-This includes the replacement award for the new CEO in the amount of CHF 1,251,166.
-Further details can be found above.
+At the AGM 2021, the shareholders approved a maximum aggregate amount of CHF 17,000,000 for the EC for the financial year 2022/23.
+The compensation effectively awarded of CHF 10,995,882 is within the limit approved by the shareholders.